Tlf/tlf/README.md

 sudo apt install sox xplanet
 ```

-Once the dependencies are installed, the easiest way to install tlf is by downloading the latest tarball (version 1.4.1) from the [here](http://download.savannah.gnu.org/releases/tlf/tlf-1.4.1.tar.gz), then navigating your Terminal to the directory where you unpacked it, and typing:
+Once the dependencies are installed, the easiest way to install tlf is by downloading the latest tarball (version 1.4.1) from [here](http://download.savannah.gnu.org/releases/tlf/tlf-1.4.1.tar.gz), then navigating your Terminal to the directory where you unpacked it, and typing:

 ```
 ./configure